15 Things to do in Estepona

 Winding its way up into hills and woodland above Marbella, La Zagaleta country club has two courses, La Zagaleta and Los Barrancos.
 Both are amongst the very prettiest of this very pretty bunch, with many holes snaking their way through tree-lined valleys criss-crossed with occasional streams.
 This is the real joy of playing here: not only does nature start as soon as the fairway stops on many holes, but at almost no point do fairways run alongside one another.
 They feel like golf courses that are integrated into the surrounding natural landscapes rather than imposed on it.

 There’s just one potential hitch: it’s a members’ only affair.
-So unless you’re fortunate enough to have friend who’s in the club you won’t be getting in.
+So unless you’re fortunate enough to be staying in a villa in La Zagaleta, or have friend who’s in the club you won’t be getting in.

-The 19th hole: forget about that disappointing scorecard by heading for the clubhouse’s bowling alley, exclusive for residents of La Zagaleta with prior arrangement (check out our villas in La Zagaleta).
+The 19th hole: forget about that disappointing scorecard by heading for the clubhouse’s bowling alley, exclusive for residents of La Zagaleta with prior arrangement.

 Address: Carretera Ronda Km 38.5, Benahavis, Malaga, 29679; Tel: +34 952 85 54 50; Lazagaleta.com.